dc232/Google_test_task/README.md

 - There is also reference to https://github.com/GoogleCloudPlatform/terraform-google-managed-instance-group
 - Which appears to be attached to a managed instance group

+With the information above with more time it would be possible reengineer the environment to make it more secure

 ## What has been learnt from not currently achieving this objective?
 From trying to achieve this point what I have learned is that by design this project would require the following to be more secure